mate-academy/react_todo-app/README.md

 - Delete a todo
 - Edit a todo
 - Set todo as completed \ uncompleted
-- Set all todos as completed \ uncompleted
+- Set all toDos as completed \ uncompleted
 - Can delete all completed ToDos
 - Can filter ToDos by all, active and completed.
 Filter is saved in URL
 - Can see the quantity of active ToDos